WebDeverDan/README-Generator/Develop/README.md

 ## Acknowledgments

-*This uses the Google Maps API
+* This uses the Google Maps API.

 ## Questions
 * If you have any questions regarding the application, please reach out to **Daniel Bradley** (the creator), at their GitHub profile located here: **https://github.com/WebDeverDan**, or via email at **danielbvideo@gmail.com**.